OWASP/Software-Component-Verification-Standard/en/0x03-Using-SCVS.md

 SCVS provides a structured method to assess and qualify internal software capabilities and processes, and to identify areas where verifiability can be improved.
 Because of the tiered and topical structure of SCVS, the same organization can be at different levels within or across categories of verification.
-Depending on required levels of assurance for a given system, different levels of SCVS components may be required for system approval.
+Depending on required levels of assurance for a given system, different levels of SCVS controls may be required for system approval.

-SCVS components are formulated to be automatable, and to provide the basis for system approval on a continuous basis.
+SCVS controls are formulated to be automatable, and to provide the basis for system approval on a continuous basis.
-Given the rate of change in software composition, especially for capabilities developed in a continuous integration pipeline, continuity of assurance requires continuous vs. one-time verification.
+Given the rate of change in software composition, especially for capabilities developed in a continuous integration pipeline, continuity of assurance requires continuous rather than one-time verification.

 ### Evaluating Suppliers
 SCVS provides a standardized way to assess supply chain transparency provided by contract or outsourced software